I Made a Career Switch to Digital Project Management. Here's My Story.

 - In June 2017, I finished studying master guides from TeamGantt, GatherContent, The Digital Project Manager among many others

-- Client Communications: I’m a people person who is passionate about growing relationships and being a thought leader that offers best practices.
+- Client Engagement: I’m a people person who is passionate about growing relationships and being a thought leader that offers best practices.
 I constantly seek out better ways to work with clients, paying special attention to their operations and team structure, personalities and preferences.
 I've been lucky to call dozens of former clients good friends.
-At the end of the day, I want to contribute to retention, too.
+At the end of the day, I want to contribute to more retention, too.

 Working at an inclusive and diverse company that contributes to positive culture and growth is a must.
 I’m a strong believer in thorough on-boarding, training or mentorship and value companies that equally invest in these professional development activities.
 Most importantly, I'm someone that looks forward to staying put long-term here in Philly and gaining institutional knowledge from smart people.